 Donations have been recorded at their fair value, and are recognized as support and as an expense in the period in which the services are rendered.
+The Organization receives Puerto Rico legislative grants, which requires separate bank accounts to register grant revenues and disbursements.

-Donated services are recognized as contributions if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
+Donated services are recognized as contributions if the services (a) create or enhance non-financial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
 Volunteers also provided workshops and fund-raising services throughout the year that are not recognized as contributions in the financial statements since the recognition criteria were not met.
 The Organization receives approximately 400 volunteer hours per year.